-The cost of living is a bit higher than in some of the other cities on our list: You'll need an income of around $72,000 to live comfortably here.
+The cost of living is a bit higher than in some of the other cities on our list and the median household income is around $85,700.

-Three major hospitals will ensure you'll never be without health care when you need it.
+The hospitals in the area will ensure you'll never be without health care when you need it.

 Despite being known for its famous gambling strip, Las Vegas features a number of communities where retirees can enjoy a high-quality, low cost of living.

-A household income of around $50,000 will get you a great lifestyle here.
-The weather is warm and dry, and the population is quite diverse.
+The median household income is just $56,400, the weather is warm and dry and the population is quite diverse.
 And of course, Vegas nightlife is among the best in the world.

 A wide variety of health care centers makes this a great place for medical care, too.